adarsh-crafts/llama-llm-from-scratch/README.md

-# Building a Llama-like LLM From Scratch
+# Building a Llama LLM From Scratch in PyTorch

 A hands-on implementation of a modern, Llama-like Large Language Model to learn transformer fundamentals from first principles.